mesgjs/mesgjs-web/.kilocode/rules/memory-bank/context.md

 ## Implementation Status Update

 *   **Architectural Audit Reconciliation (In Progress):**
-    *   **Sections 1-4 (VNode, Components, Client/Server Sync):** The core principles and implementation details for these areas have been clarified.
-Obsolete documentation has been archived, and canonical documents have been updated and correctly indexed in `tech.md`.
-The previously undocumented "Text Node Guard" mechanism is now also documented.
-    *   **Sections 5-11 (Naming, Syntax):** The audit's initial findings regarding naming conventions and Mesgjs syntax have been thoroughly reviewed.
-Several items were found to be based on misunderstandings of the runtime and were corrected within the audit document itself.
-All genuinely incorrect examples have been fixed in the relevant architectural plans.
+    *   **HTML Core Unification (Complete):** The logic for void tags has been centralized into the shared HTML core registrar module, and the server-side handler has been simplified.
+This resolves a key SSR/CSR parity issue.
+    *   **File Naming and Structure (Complete):** The files for the core HTML primitives have been renamed for clarity, and the server-side component handlers have been consolidated into a single `components` directory, improving structural consistency.
+    *   **Sections 1-11 (Complete):** All major findings related to VNodes, component consistency, client/server sync, naming, and syntax have been resolved, with documentation updated accordingly.
-    *   **Section 12 (Follow-ups):** A shared constants module has been created, the `.jsv` pattern is standardized, and a new `Error-Handling-Strategy.md` has been written.
-All major documentation consolidation tasks (Item 12.4) are now complete, resulting in new canonical documents for the component system and client-side interactions.
+    *   **Section 12 (Follow-ups):** A shared constants module has been created, the `.jsv` pattern is standardized, a new `Error-Handling-Strategy.md` has been written, `Security.md` has been created, and all major documentation consolidation tasks (Item 12.4) are now complete.

 *   **Key Architectural Decisions Clarified:**
     *   **Hydration:** The system uses a declarative, lifecycle-only map (`mwiHydration`) to connect element IDs to mount/unmount handlers, not a state-transfer system.